fox-it/quantuminsert/poc/README.md

 		-o tcp.relative_sequence_numbers:0 -R http.request \
 		'host jsonip.com and port 80' | python monitor.py -s 10.0.0.2 --tshark

-This command will output the required fields when one makes a HTTP request to `jsonip.com`.
-The outputted cookie and host field could be used as selectors in the monitor script.
+This command will output the required fields when someone makes a HTTP request to `jsonip.com`.
+The outputted cookie and host fields could be used as selectors in the monitor script.

-`-o tcp.relative_sequence_numbers:0` is need to get absolute sequence numbers.
+The `-o tcp.relative_sequence_numbers:0` option is needed to output non relative sequence numbers.

 shooter.py
 ----------